It’s been a tense year of infighting for Democrats. And this might be as good as it gets.

 When Trump won, they decided to stick around to fight.
 Yarmuth says he’s glad he did.
 As budget chairman, he’s getting his name on one, possibly two, of the most expensive spending bills in the history of this country.
 And so, once again with little prospect of being the majority, the decision to go out on top is easy.

 It helps that he and Price leave behind safe blue seats for new members with fresh legs.
-The same cannot be said for Bustos, the fourth-term moderate who hails from Republican-leaning turf on the Illinois side of the Quad Cities and was one of only seven Democrats to win in a district that went for Trump last election.
+The same cannot be said for Bustos, the fifth-term moderate who hails from Republican-leaning turf on the Illinois side of the Quad Cities and was one of only seven Democrats to win in a district that went for Trump last election.
 She, too, feels the urgency of this political moment: “Democracy is on the line,” she told The Post.
 “We have to stay and fight.”
 And yet her resignation means forfeiting any advantage she might have as an incumbent as Democrats try to hang on to her seat in 2022.

 “I don’t think I’m the only one who can win it,” Bustos said, waving away the notion that her retirement could make Democrats even more vulnerable than they already are.
 “I think you’re pretty full of yourself if you think that.”

-Note: Correction: An earlier version of this story incorrectly stated that Rep. Cheri Bustos is in her fourth term in Congress.
-She is in her fifth term.
-This version has been updated.